-The test for the presence of a prominent, discrete-frequency spectral component (tone) typically compares the $L{\text{zeg,T}}$ sound pressure level averaged over the time when the tone is present in a one-third-octave band with the time-average linear sound pressure levels in the adjacent one-third-octave bands.
-For a prominent, discrete tone to be identified as present, the time-averaged sound pressure level in the one-third-octave band of interest is required to exceed the time-averaged sound pressure level difference.
+The test for the presence of a prominent, discrete-frequency spectral component (tone) typically compares the $L{\rm Zeq,T}$ sound pressure level averaged over the time when the tone is present in a one-third-octave band with the time-average linear sound pressure levels in the adjacent one-third-octave bands.
+For a prominent, discrete tone to be identified as present, the time-averaged sound pressure level in the one-third-octave band of interest is required to exceed the time-averaged sound pressure levels of both adjacent one-third-octave bands by some constant level difference.